world-class/notes/level-4/computational-mathematics/student-notes/fabio-lama/README.md

+The Presented Documents are heavily based on the learning material provided by the University of London, respectively the VLeBooks Collection database in the Online Library, especially on the books:

+* _Foundation maths (Harlow: Pearson, 2016) 6th edition by Croft, A. and R. Davison_
+* _Precalculus with Limits (January 1, 2017) 4th edition by Ron Larson_

-The Presented Documents are heavily based on the learning material provided by the University of London, respectively the VLeBooks Collection database in the Online Library, especially on the book _Foundation maths (Harlow: Pearson, 2016) 6th edition by Croft, A. and R. Davison_, and may incorporate definitions, examples, descriptions, graphs, sentences and/or other content used in those provided materials.
-At no point does the Author present the work or ideas incorporated in the Presented Documents as their own.
+The Presented Documents may incorporate direct or indirect definitions, examples, descriptions, graphs, sentences and/or other content used in those provided materials. **At no point does the Author present the work or ideas incorporated in the Presented Documents as their own.**